weewx/weewx/docs_src/usersguide/weewx-config-file/index.md

-# The WeeWX configuration file
+# WeeWX configuration options

 ## Overview

-The configuration file, nominally called `weewx.conf`, is a big text file that holds the configuration information about your installation of WeeWX.
+WeeWX options are specified in a configuration file, nominally called `weewx.conf`, is a big text file that holds the configuration information about your installation of WeeWX.
 This includes things such as:

 * The type of hardware you have.
 * The name of your station.